 Expertise and Public Engagement

-I am the Events Officer for the Association for the Study and Preservation of Roman Mosaics (ASPRoM) and work closely with the Iris Project placing King’s Classics students on the Inner London Latin Project.
+I have been Chair and Events Officer for the Association for the Study and Preservation of Roman Mosaics (ASPRoM) and responsible for a number of mosaic-related workshops including Masterclasses in 2017 and 2019.
+I am a member of the Artworkers’ Guild and a Fellow of the Society of Antiquities.
+I also work closely with the Iris Project placing King’s Classics students on the Inner London Latin Project.

 - Wootton, W & Russell, B 2013, The Art of Making in Antiquity: Stoneworking in the Roman World.
 King's College, London.